- September 13, 2018

 Countries and Regions

-According to the report, retailers need to be careful and implement strong supplier management processes when sourcing from the worst regions in the world.
+According to the report, retailers need to be careful and implement strong supply chain management software when sourcing from the worst regions in the world.
 Some of the worst regions for workers and retail sourcing were the Middle East and North Africa (MENA), where ongoing wars and conflicts in Libya, Syria and Yemen, were impacting worker rights.
 Labor movements in Algeria and Egypt were crushed by authorities.
 Countries such as Saudi Arabia are notorious for ill treatment of migrant labor workers and are routinely exploited, left unpaid and even lashed and imprisoned.

 Retail supplier management automation is also recommended in the Asian regions of China, Indonesia, Korea, Myanmar, Cambodia, India and Bangladesh as they were all noted for worker intimidation, anti-union measures and exclusion from labor laws.